 1Students must complete all Math Learning Support requirements before degree will be awarded.

 Students pursuing this option will be advised by the Social Science, Business and Education Division.

 The maximum number of credit hours of legal specialty courses a student may transfer to the Associate of Applied Science degree in Paralegal Studies is fifteen (15) credit hours.
 The legal specialty credit hours to be transferred must have been earned from a fully accredited institution of higher learning and must be approved by the program director to ensure that the credit can be classified as legal specialty and is comparable to course work offered within the program.
 The Paralegal Studies program does not award legal specialty credit by examination.

-Graduates of the paralegal program are encouraged to continue their education, and transfer agreements are in place enabling A.A.S.
-Paralegal Studies graduates to continue their education at the University of Tennessee-Chattanooga, Middle Tennessee State University and Tusculum College.
+Graduates of the paralegal program are encouraged to continue their education.
 For more information concerning transfer of courses, please contact the program director.

 This program is designed for students who plan to enter the workforce upon graduation.
 Students intending to transfer to a baccalaureate program are advised that they should check with their academic advisor and the four-year institution regarding specific transfer of courses.